SymfonyCasts/api-platform3/sfcasts/ep1/collections-write.md

 array of IRI strings.

 Let's try crafting a new user.
 Fill in the `email` and `username`.
-Then, let's assign the new user two *existing* treasures.
+Then, let's assign the new user to a few *existing* treasures.
 Let's sneak up to the GET collection endpoint for treasures... and awesome.
-We ids 2, 3 and 4.
+We have ids 2, 3 and 4.

 Back down here, assign `owner` to an array with `/api/treasures/2`, `/api/treasures/3` and `/api/treasures/4`.

 Makes sense, right?
-If API can return `dragonTreasures` as an array of IRI strings, why can't we *send* an array of IRI strings?
+If the API can return `dragonTreasures` as an array of IRI strings, why can't we *send* an array of IRI strings?
 When we hit Execute... indeed!
 It worked perfectly!

 And since each treasure can have only one owner... it means that we kinda stole those treasures from someone else!
+Sorry!

 ## The adder & remover Methods for Collections

 But... wait a second, how did that work?
 We know that when we send fields like `email`, `password`, and `username`, because those are private properties, the serializer calls the setter methods.
-So when we pass `username`, it calls `setUsername()`.
+When we pass `username`, it calls `setUsername()`.

-And when we pass `dragonTreasures`, it must call it `setDragonTreasures`, right?
+So when we pass `dragonTreasures`, it must call `setDragonTreasures`, right?

 Well guess what?
 We don't *have* a `setDragonTreasures()` method!
-But we *do* have an `addDragonTreasure` method and a `removeDragonTreasure` method.
+But we *do* have an `addDragonTreasure()` method and a `removeDragonTreasure()` method.

 The serializer is really smart.
 It sees that the new `User` object has no `dragonTreasures`.
-So it recognizes that each of these three objects are *new* and so it calls `addDragonTreasure` one time for each.
+So it recognizes that each of these three objects are *new* to this user and so it calls `addDragonTreasure()` once for each.

 And the way that MakerBundle generated these methods is *critical*.
 It takes the new `DragonTreasure` and sets the `owner` to be *this* object.
 That's important